Hailey Van Lith is headed to TCU for a final season after a one-year run with LSU

 Van Lith is joining a TCU program that made the AP Top 25 this season before injuries forced the Horned Frogs to forfeit two games and hold open tryouts to bolster the roster.

-TCU started 13-0, including a victory over BYU in the Big 12 Conference opener, before a six-game losing streak capped by the two forfeits.
+TCU got off to a school-record 14-0 start, including a victory over BYU in the Big 12 Conference opener, before a six-game losing streak capped by the two forfeits.
 The Horned Frogs finished 21-12 and 6-12 in the Big 12 under second-year coach Mark Campbell.

+Van Lith won’t be playing with Haley Cavinder, who had announced she was headed to TCU from Miami.
+Her twin sister, Hanna Cavinder, had said she was considering no longer playing when both said they were leaving the Hurricanes.

+After Hanna Cavinder decided to continue her career, both sisters said they were returning to Miami.

+Van Lith will get to play with a pair of 20-point scorers in Sedona Prince and Madison Conner.
+Prince and Conner were among the players injured when TCU’s 2023-24 season was derailed.

-Van Lith, born in Wenachtee, Washington, is the only active Division I player with at least 1,900 points, 500 rebounds and 350 assists.
+Born in Wenatchee, Washington, Van Lith is the only active Division I player with at least 1,900 points, 500 rebounds and 350 assists.

 Van Lith, who will be a graduate student, also has been active with USA Basketball and is among the candidates for the 3x3 national team that will compete at the Paris Olympics this summer.